ManimCommunity/manim/docs/source/tutorials/using_text.rst

 :class:`~.MarkupText` or one of it's detrivaties like :class:`~.Paragraph`.
 See :ref:`using-text-objects` for more information.

 LaTeX should only be used when you need Mathematical Typesetting.
+See :ref:`rendering-with-latex` for more information.

 .. _using-text-objects: